|

 1990 |

-the Commonweath Games Road Race in February, later embraced
+fifth place in the Commonwealth Games Road Race in February,

-victory in the R.T.T.C.
-100 miles National Championship,
+later embraced victory in the 100 miles National

 1991 |